fivetran/dbt_facebook_pages_source/README.md

 ```
 ### Changing the Build Schema

-By default, this package will build the Facebook Pages staging models within a schema titled (`<target_schema>` + `_stg_facebook_ages`) in your target database.
+By default, this package will build the Facebook Pages staging models within a schema titled (`<target_schema>` + `_stg_facebook_pages`) in your target database.
 If this is not where you would like your Facebook Pages staging data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml